bagisto/bagisto-docs/src/advanced/common-pitfalls.md

 ### Files Vanish After Switching Storage

-Choosing Amazon S3 or Cloudflare R2 under **Configuration → File Management** changes where new uploads go; files already on the local disk are not copied, and the storefront looks for them on the new disk.
+Choosing Amazon S3 or Cloudflare R2 under **Configure → File Management** changes where new uploads go; files already on the local disk are not copied, and the storefront looks for them on the new disk.
 Copy `storage/app/public` to the bucket first.
 See [File Storage](./file-storage.md).

 ## Package Development